anisoprint/aura-docs/docs/aura-connect/gui/index.md

 1. Delete the file by clicking on the trash icon in the top right
 2. Edit the file by clicking on the pen icon in the top right
-3. Add the file to a queue to the desired printer via the [Printer selection dialog]()

-When editing a file, you can change its .gcode, .auprojx files and its category by drag and dropping the files from your PC, or by clicking on the cloud icon.
+3. Add the file to a queue to the desired printer via the printer selection dialog When editing a file, you can change its .gcode, .auprojx files and its category by drag and dropping the files from your PC, or by clicking on the cloud icon.

 ## Machines